dmerejkowsky/blog/content/post/0084-tips-from-a-build-farmer-part-2-some-concepts.md

 }
 ```

 It's clear that the `Apple` class is not really an apple.
-It's a bunch of data that identifies an apple via a `sort` string.
+It's a bunch of data and methods that identifies an apple via a `type` string.
 We can say that the Apple class is a *metaphor* for the real apple object.

 But note that `fruitList` is *not* a list of fruits!
 It's a slice of memory containing objects of a certain type, and if you forget that, you're about to get nasty compilation failures such as this one: